coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 log.info("Welcome to flint!")
 output.set("message","Hello World!")
 ```
->>>>> `@log.info` and `@output.set` are the flintbit functions that are readily available to all flintbits.
-For list of objects and functions that flint provides see [Flintbit functions](../flintbit_functions) section.
+>>>>> `@log.info` and `@output.set` are the Flintbit functions that are readily available to all Flintbits.
+For list of objects and functions that Flint provides, refer [Flintbit functions](../flintbit_functions) section.

-#### Flintbit reference path or flintbit name
+#### Flintbit reference path or Flintbit name
-When you want to refer your flintbit in flint, you have to use flint's path convention.
-This is very simple, Just remember folders and flintbits are separated by **colon (:)** operator.
+When you want to refer your Flintbit in Flint, you may use path convention used within Flint.
+This is simple and easy to remember where folder name (Flintbox) and Flintbits are separated by **colon (:)** operator.

-Following example shows the folder structure and path to refer the flintbits
+Following example shows the folder structure and path to refer the Flintbits
 ```
 flintbox
 ├── mybox             # our new flintbox